Students will identify anatomical structures of the human muscular and skeletal systems and the digestive system.

 Prior to the tournament, contestants will use 2-liter soda/pop bottles to build one or more rockets propelled by pressurized air and water.
 Rockets will be launched at the tournament and time aloft recorded.
 The rocket that stays aloft for the longest time will win.

 Students will be tested on their knowledge of weather and meteorology.
 Topics may include clouds, simple scientific weather instruments and their functions, weather patterns, severe weather, and weather photographs, drawings, or diagrams.
 Questions may also include states of water, water cycle, weather terminology, atmosphere, and seasonal changes in weather.
+This season includes a focus on severe weather.

 Presented with a variety of tasks, students will be asked to estimate mass in grams, volume in cubic centimeters, and number of objects in a container.